 CYBERATTACKS CAN BE DESTRUCTIVE TO THE WORLD’S PEACE

-The crucial impact of cyberattacks can be seen via the lens of three pillars: governments, businesses, and individuals.
+The significant effects of cyberattacks can be understood by considering three key perspectives: governments, businesses, and individuals.

 1. The impact on nations and governmental institutions